10 Fascinating Places to Visit in Dharamshala and McLeodganj

 Triund is one of the hills in the region, although it felt like a mountain to me.
 It has long been visited due to its religious significance amongst the local people.
 Now, hikers from around the world come to explore the beauty of Triund.
 On a clear day, you can get a great view of the Dhauladhar Mountain range from the top.

 The hike starts from above Dharamkot village and takes about 4-5 hours one way.

 In the past, you could easily camp at the top of Triund Hill, but due to nuisances and rubbish left by visitors, the government bans camping intermittently.
 Do check with the locals before heading there if you intend to stay.
 Also, carry your own tent or talk to a camping company before you go, as you will be asked about your night’s stay by the officials sitting at the beginning of the trek.

-There are multiple food stalls so you don’t need to carry food.
+There are multiple food stalls so you only need to carry snacks.
 Bring a warm jacket, water, and wear good hiking shoes.
 Water is also sold on the way up.
 Please take all rubbish with you back down the mountain and dispose of it properly.

 The snowline, where the snow begins at the top of the mountain, is also worth a visit.
 It’s about one hour, mostly level hike from the top of Triund.